-One glimpse at Facebook will tell you that this is an issue that is dividing the country, dividing friends and even dividing families.
+One glimpse at Facebook will tell you that this is an issue that divides friends and even divides families.

-The reason this debate here in Australia has been so intense is that on both sides people feel as though they are fighting a battle that goes to the very heart of their beliefs about themselves and the world.
+The reason this issue is so intense, is that on both sides people feel as though they are fighting a battle that goes to the very heart of their beliefs about themselves and the world.

 For many Gay and Lesbian people, the question of whether they are able to marry seems like the final battle in the war to be accepted as full members of the society.